freetrade vs Chase Bank, for 2026

 Chase Bank is regulated by Australian Securities and Investment Commission (ASIC).

-Both freetrade and Chase Bank have a strong collection of rules for ensuring fair trading on their platforms.
-For information encryption functions, they supply industry-standard secure socket layers (SSL).
+Both freetrade and Chase Bank have a strong collection of rules for ensuring honest trading onto their individual platforms.
+For information encryption purposes, they provide industry-standard secure socket layers (SSL).

 In accordance with their privacy regulations, customer information is never to be shared with any other institutions or individuals.
 This includes credit history and other financial information.